vanbreugel-lab/pybounds/README.md

 pip install pybounds
 ```

 ## Notebook examples
 There is currently one simple example notebook.
 More to come.
 *  Monocular camera with optic fow measurements: [mono_camera_example.ipynb](examples%2Fmono_camera_example.ipynb)

+## Citation

+If you use the code or methods from this package, please cite the following paper:

+Benjamin Cellini, Burak Boyacıoğlu, Stanley David Stupski, and Floris van Breugel.
+Discovering and exploiting active sensing motifs for estimation with empirical observability.
+(2024) bioRxiv.

+## Related packages
+This repository is the evolution of the EISO repo (https://github.com/BenCellini/EISO), and is intended as a companion to the repository directly associated with the paper above.

 ## License